deadlydog/PowerShell.ScriptModuleRepositoryTemplate/src/ScriptModuleRepositoryTemplate/TemplateRepoFiles/docs/Contributing.md

 When developing locally, you can use [the VS Code tasks](/.vscode/tasks.json) to simulate the build and test process and be notified of any problems before pushing your code up to the remote repository.
 In VS Code, open the command palette (Ctrl+Shift+P) and select `Tasks: Run Build Task` or `Tasks: Run Test Task`.

+When you run the build task, it will run PSScriptAnalyzer and CSpell spellcheck.
+If CSpell flags a word as `unknown` that is not misspelled, you can add it to the `.cspell.json` file in the root of the repository to have it ignore the word.

 ## 🚀 Publishing new versions

 A prerelease version of the module is published automatically on every commit to the `main` branch.